Personal data of more than 6,500 people 'inadvertently' leaked by Singapore Accountancy Commission

 READ: Sephora data breach: 3.7m customer records up for sale on Dark Web, says cybersecurity firm

-The incident was discovered on Nov 7, almost five months after it started, after a new data protection filter was implemented.
+The leak was discovered on Nov 7, after the commission implemented a new data protection filter as part of the recommendations by the Public Sector Data Security Review Committee.

 "After the incident was discovered, the SAC contacted all 22 organisations on

-11 November 2019 to request that they delete the data folder, and to ascertain whether recipients of the data folder had forwarded the data folder to other persons," the agency said.
+11 November 2019 to request that they delete the data folder, and to ascertain whether recipients of the data folder had forwarded the data folder to other persons," the commission said.

 "The SAC has also notified the Personal Data Protection Commission about the incident," it added.

-As of Thursday, all 22 organisations had confirmed the deletion of the data folder, including any forwarded data, SAC said.
+In response to CNA's queries, the Personal Data Protection Commission said: "PDPC has been notified of the incident and is looking into the matter.”

-"The SAC takes a serious view of this incident, and deeply regrets this mistake.
-The SAC will set up a panel to review the Incident and make any necessary recommendations."
+All 22 organisations have confirmed that they have deleted the data folder, including any forwarded data, SAC said.